Reflecting on the past, in the present, to deepen working practices for the future… supervision turns history into transformational learning

 ‘British miners in the 1920s fought for what was termed ‘pit-head’ time – the right to wash off the grime of the work in the boss’s time, rather than take it home with them.
 Supervision is the equivalent for those who work at the coalface of personal distress, disease and fragmentation.’
 Hawkins & Shohet, Supervision in the Helping Professions.

 I am a senior accredited pastoral supervisor with The Association for Pastoral Supervision and Education and adhere to their Code of Conduct.
 I hold a Diploma in Cross-Professional Creative Supervision and Reflective Practice, and a Graduate Diploma in Groupwork.
-I also trained in Supervision for Spiritual Directors with Loyola Hall.
+I also trained in Supervision for Spiritual Directors with Loyola Hall in 2013.
 I offer individual and group sessions to all in caring, listening or helping roles.

 To enquire about supervision contact